kohler/hotcrp/devel/apidoc/submissions.md

 * response ?papers [paper]: List of JSON versions of modified papers
 * response ?+status_list [update_status]: List of lists of changed fields
 * badge admin

+# get /{p}/share

+> Fetch share link

+Fetch the share link for a submission, if any has been created.
+This link can be accessed by users not signed in to HotCRP; it grants view-only access to the submission and its documents.
+Only authors and administrators can fetch the share link.

+* response ?token author_view_token: Token for this share link
+* response ?token_type string: `"author_view"`
+* response ?expires_at integer
+* response ?url: The share link

+# post /{p}/share

+> Create, modify, or remove share link

+Change the share link for a submission.
+The `share` parameter determines whether a link should be created; it must be one of:

+`no`
+: Delete the current share link, if any.

+`yes`
+: Update a share link or create one if necessary.
+The expiration time of a current share link may be extended if `expires_in` requests it.

+`reset`
+: Reset the expiration time of an existing share link, if one exists.

+`new`
+: Delete any existing share link and create a new one.

+Only authors and administrators can modify a share link.

+* param !share share_action
+* param ?expires_in integer
+* response !token ?author_view_token
+* response ?token_type string
+* response ?expires_at integer
+* response ?url

+# delete /{p}/share

+> Remove share link

+Delete the share link for a submission, if any has been created.

+* response !token null